microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/9-using-a-default-journal-file.md

-# Using a default journal file
+# Use a default journal file

 It is common for some command line applications to put their user-owned files *(such as dotfiles and cofig files)* in their home directory, so we might place our default journal file there too.